ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-03-19-standing-up.md

 Last week, I had my best response yet.
 I put the recording [here](https://ryanbarringtoncox.bandcamp.com/album/standing-up).
 Don't listen if you're easily offended by cursing or dark humor.
 Comedy explores tense subjects.

 Stand-up incorporates writing but it's also a performance, which is a different beast altogether.
 Pulling laughs from a crowd is an electric challenge.
-I have to be present, in the moment, connected, to pull it off.
+I have to be present in the moment, connect right away and get a rhythm going.
+If they are silent too long, it's not working.
+It's brutal and thrilling to give it a go.
+It lets you know you're alive.

 The material that comes out in stand-up is different from what I've been writing here.
 It's darker, edgier, more satirical.
 I don't completely understand it, but I'm hooked.
 I want to explore comedy further and weave it into everything I create.

-I believe humor is the greatest art we have.
+Humor is the greatest performance art we have.
 What's more important that coming together in laughter?
+What's simpler than one person talking?

 I hope you enjoy the set!